Colleges by Location

 -

-The most recent data indicate that the freshman retention rate for University of Maryland, College Park is 96%.
+The most recent reported freshman retention rate for University of Maryland, College Park is 96.2%.

 Contact Information